-Equity release has soared in popularity over recent years, as growing numbers of homeowners unlock some of the wealth tied up in their property without having to sell their home.
+Many homeowners find themselves asset-rich but cash-poor in the run up to and during retirement, with equity release enabling them to unlock some of the wealth tied up in their property without having to sell their home.

-But there can be plenty of misconceptions around lifetime mortgages, their benefits, and how they work.
+But there can be plenty of misconceptions around lifetime mortgages, their benefits, the risks involved, and how they work.

 Here, we consider some of the most common myths, and what you need to know.

-Myth 1: I’ve got a mortgage so I can’t take out a lifetime mortgage
+Myth 1: I’ve already got a mortgage so I can’t take out a lifetime mortgage

 If you have a standard mortgage outstanding on your home, this doesn’t mean that you’re unable to take out a lifetime mortgage.
 Whether you are accepted by a provider will depend on your personal circumstances, but provided you are aged over 55, you might be eligible.

-Any existing mortgages will need repaying as part of the process for taking out equity release.
-However, one of the reasons homeowners choose to take out a lifetime mortgage is to pay off existing mortgage debt.
-Once their mortgage is repaid, they are left with a lifetime mortgage that will run as long as needed, as it won’t need to be repaid until they die or move into long-term care.
-This means there are no monthly repayments to meet, but you may still be able to make partial repayments if you wish (see below).
+However, one of the main reasons homeowners often choose to take out a lifetime mortgage is to pay off existing mortgage debt.
+Once their mortgage is repaid, they can put any surplus towards whatever they want.
+There are no monthly repayments to meet, but you may still be able to make partial repayments if you wish (see below).
 Read more in our guide Lifetime mortgages explained.

 Equity release calculator